Proverbs 16:11

 Just weights and scales reflect God's authority over justice in human commerce.

-11 Honest balances and scales are Yahweh’s; all the weights in the bag are his work.
+11 Honest scales and balances are from the LORD; all the weights in the bag are His concern.

 Just weights and scales reflect God's authority over justice in human commerce.